fdazen/fda-documentation/single_reservation.md

 ---
 title: Single Reservation
 tags:
   - single reservation
+keywords: >-
-keywords: "single entry reservation, reservation, how to make a reservation, folio, cancel, check-in, check-out, no show, post add-on, POS items"
+  single entry reservation, reservation, how to make a reservation, folio, cancel, check-in, check-out, no show, post add-on, POS items
-last_updated: "December 15th, 2015"
+last_updated: 'December 15th, 2015'
+summary: >-
-summary: You can create solo reservations easily with a simple click on the Tape Chart.
+  You can create solo reservations easily with a simple click on the Tape Chart.
   You will need to make sure that the room you are trying to book for the chosen dates is available for the date range the reservation is for.
 published: true
 ---